JetBrains/intellij-sdk-docs/reference_guide/performance/performance.md

 If impossible, use light AST which doesn't create memory-hungry AST nodes inside, so traversing it might be faster.
 Make sure to traverse only the nodes you need to.

 For stub index, implement [`LightStubBuilder`](upsource:///platform/core-impl/src/com/intellij/psi/stubs/LightStubBuilder.java).
-For other indices, you can get the light AST manually via `((PsiDependentFileContent) fileContent).getLighterAST()`.
+For other indices, you can obtain the light AST manually via `((PsiDependentFileContent) fileContent).getLighterAST()`.

 #### Consider Prebuilt Stubs